micahlagrange/ruby-di/README.md

 ./test.rb return-of-the-jedi
 ```

-Then go read `classes/rotj.rb` to understand what is happening under the hood
+Then go read `classes/rotj.rb` and `test.rb` to understand what is happening under the hood